joeytwiddle/significant-white-space/README.md

 In well-indented code the `{` and `}` block markers are effectively redundant.
 SWS allows you to code without them, using indentation alone to indicate blocks, and adds the curly braces in for you later.

-SWS is also able to strip and inject `;` semicolons.
+SWS can also strip and inject `;` semicolons, and comes with a few more minor features.

-As a simple example, SWS can turn code like this (in this case HaXe-sws code):
+As a simple example, SWS can turn code of the following form (in this case decurled HaXe code):

 ```js
     static function curl(infile, outfile) =>